Our Sustainability Skills symbols are a visual tool designed

 toggle

-Vegetable tanned calf nubuck with distinct pull-up effect that is dyed through, oiled and treated with wax finish.
-Marks and irregularities in colour are natural characteristics of the leather.
-The colours will grow darker with wear and exposure to sunlight.
+Vegetable-tanned nubuck calf leather sourced from an Italian (Tuscany) supplier.
+Features an oiled and waxed surface with pull-up effect.
+Marks and color irregularities are natural characteristics of this leather.
+The color will get darker with wear and exposure to sunlight.
 The dye can stain your feet.
-Gets softer with use and may stretch.

 black